christinezosche/christinezosche.github.io/_posts/2020-06-05-cli_project_notes_using_class_variables.markdown

 ![](https://i.imgur.com/zYRsKSJl.png)

 Voila!
-Now, the user’s sorted house is stored in the @sorted_house instance variable, accessible to all methods called by this instance of the CLI class.
+Now, the user’s sorted house is stored in the @sorted_house instance variable, accessible to all instance methods called on this CLI object.
 If we instantiate a new CLI and run the “sort” method, @sorted_house will change to whatever house this new user is sorted into.

 ![](https://i.imgur.com/jlUHyQCl.png)